ExpandOnline/redis-http-push-queue/README.md

 # redis-http-push-queue
-Listens to a specific redis queue and posts the payloady body to the payload endpoint.
+Listens to a specific redis queue and posts the payload body to the payload endpoint.